-In this certificate program, students receive professional preparation in the areas of power electronic converters, industrial electronics, switching power supplies, electric/electronic motor drives, and electric power quality.
-This certificate program would be useful managers, engineers, and students who are seeking in power electronics related industry.
-A minimum credit hours including no more than four credit any one elective area must be taken.
-A maximum 400-level courses may be taken.
+In this certificate program, students receive professional preparation in the areas of power electronic converters, industrial electronics, switching power supplies, electric/ electronic motor drives, and electric power quality.
+This certificate program would be useful to managers, engineers, and students who are seeking a position in power electronics related industry.

 (Choose at least two)

 ECE 550 Power Electronic Dynamics and Control

 ECE 551 Advanced Power Electronics

 ECE 552 Adjustable Speed Drives

-ECE 411 Power Electronics OR

-ECE 412 Electric Motor Drives
+- ECE 411 Power Electronics \mathbf{OR} - ECE 412 Electric Motor Drives